contemplata/contemplata/README.md

 ##### File IDs

-When you upload a file, you will need to specify:
+When you upload a file, you need to specify the name of the file which consists of three parts:

-* The *name* of the file, e.g., the original name under which the file was stored.
+* The *base name* under which the file will be stocked in the database.
 * The annotation *level* of the file, which allows to distinguish the various copies of (originally) the same file annotated at different levels (syntax, semantic, etc.).
 The set of levels can be specified in Contemplata's